torvalds/linux/Documentation/scheduler/sched-energy.rst

 From a general standpoint, the use-cases where EAS can help the most are those involving a light/medium CPU utilization.
-Whenever long CPU-bound tasks are being run, they will require all of the available CPU capacity, and there isn't much that can be done by the scheduler to save energy without severly harming throughput.
+Whenever long CPU-bound tasks are being run, they will require all of the available CPU capacity, and there isn't much that can be done by the scheduler to save energy without severely harming throughput.
 In order to avoid hurting performance with EAS, CPUs are flagged as 'over-utilized' as soon as they are used at more than 80% of their compute capacity.
 As long as no CPUs are over-utilized in a root domain, load balancing